istio/istio.io/_docs/concepts/security/rbac.md

 ### ServiceRole

 A ServiceRole specification includes a list of rules.
 Each rule has the following standard fields:
-* **services**: a list of services.
+* **services**: A list of service names, which are matched against the `action.service` field of the "requestcontext".
-* **methods**: HTTP methods or gRPC methods.
-Note that gRPC methods should be presented in the form of "packageName.serviceName/methodName".
+* **methods**: A list of method names which are matched against the `action.method` field of the "requestcontext".
+In the above "requestcontext", this is the HTTP or gRPC method.
+Note that gRPC methods are formatted in the form of "packageName.serviceName/methodName" (case sensitive).
-* **paths**: HTTP paths.
+* **paths**: A list of HTTP paths which are matched against the `action.path` field of the "requestcontext".
 It is ignored in gRPC case.

-A ServiceRole specification only applies to the **namespace** specified in "metadata" section.
+A ServiceRole specification only applies to the **namespace** specified in `"metadata"` section.
 The "services" and "methods" are required fields in a rule. "paths" is optional.
 If not specified or set to "*", it applies to "any" instance.

 Here is an example of a simple role "service-admin", which has full access to all services in "default" namespace.